Configuring Search

 This document gives some guidance and notes about how to configure the search service.
 Using search is a good way to find documents based on various criteria.
 The search service will return results for documents the searcher is eligible to access.
 Read the description of the search service for more details.

-You can use basic search functionality without any configuration as it is preconfigured when using the default binary or container/orchestration deployment.
+You can use basic search functionality without any configuration as it is preconfigured when using the default container deployment.

 Index Data